 I grew up in Upstate New York and have been accustomed to field trips to Maple Syrup Farms throughout grade school.
 Since moving to South Dakota, I realized the Great Plains doesn’t have an abundance of Sugar Maples, we do have large numbers of Silver Maples and Box Elders which also produce satisfying syrup!

-Last year was my first year tapping Silver Maple trees, but I discovered some Red Maple at my workplace and Sugar Maple at my friend’s house (Alison Rainbow pictured above).
-Please see last year’s post, however, this year promises to have even more syrup due to accumulation of time and experience.
+Two years ago was my first year tapping Silver Maple trees, but I discovered some Red Maple at my workplace and Sugar Maple at my friend’s house (Alison Rainbow pictured above).
+Please see 2016’s post, however, this year promises to have even more syrup due to accumulation of time and experience.
 No I didn’t spend two weeks or Horticulture School nor a night at a Holiday Inn Express- I just watched a YouTube video and would like to share my experience with you!
 See how I did it and please share your experiences on GleanforGood.net

 What you Need